-- texting - using a computer except during designated times.
+- texting - using a computer.
 If you need a computer to for notes, please bring the accommodations letter to me as quickly as possible.

 Ask questions when you do not understand something.
-I know it can be uncomfortable, but most of the time, if you have a question, so does at least one other person in the class.
+I can guarantee that most of the time, if you have a question, so do at least two other people in the class.